Mission: To document Saint Louis through art and word to promote understanding, civic pride, intergenerational relationships and literacy.

 The Saint Louis Story Stitchers Artists Collective is professional artists and minority youth ages 16-24, working together to create social change with a focus on gun violence prevention.
 Stitchers collect stories, reframe and retell them through art, writing and performance to promote understanding, civic pride, intergenerational relationships and literacy.
 Projects create a platform for community engagement through an artistic lens and with it the Saint Louis Story Stitchers work to shift perceptions and realities and bring hope to the Saint Louis community.

-Watch for the launch of StitchCast Studio, an amazing trip into the world of podcasts for 16-24 year olds living in St. Louis city neighborhoods!
-Earn while you learn.
-We all want to hear from you!
+Follow StitchCast Studio, an amazing trip into the world of podcasts for 16-24 year olds living in St. Louis city neighborhoods!

 Click on “TIME MAGAZINE” and then click on the pics to hear their voices.
 Emeara, AnnaLise, Anthony, Cali, Tylea, Chris are in the upper left hand corner near the Black Lives Matter sign.